Medical Student Benefits

 WHAT CAN SAEM DO FOR ME?

 SAEM connects you to the Academic Emergency Medicine community.
 SAEM is the largest society of academic Emergency Medicine professionals in the country, including medical students, residents, junior and senior faculty, researchers, administrators, and others.
 SAEM contains a number of Interest Groups and Academies that support particular interests in Emergency Medicine, including the Academy of Emergency Ultrasound (AEUS), the Academy for Women in Emergency Medicine (AWEM), the Simulation Academy (SIM), and many others.
-SAEM also has its own Resident and Student Advisory Committee (RSAC), as well as liaisons with the Graduate Medical Education Committee and the Emergency Medicine Resident Association (EMRA).
+SAEM also has RAMS (Residents and Medical Students), as well as liaisons with the Graduate Medical Education Committee and the Emergency Medicine Resident Association (EMRA).
 SAEM can connect you to these organizations to network and get involved.
 To find out more, see the Resources section below.

 SAEM is a source of mentorship, which has been shown to be one of the most important factors for successful academic careers.
 Mentorship opportunities are available in-person during SAEM’s Annual Meeting and virtually through SAEM’s many committees and interest groups.
 SAEM is also working to develop an electronic Mentorship Database for all SAEM members.